Top 10 Pioneers of the AI Revolution

 Artificial intelligence (AI) is emerging as one of the most important technologies of our time.
-From critical breakthroughs in deep learning models in the early 2010s to the rise of generative AI with the launch of OpenAI’s ChatGPT less than six months ago, the tech is shaping the future of the enterprise and society as we know it, paving the way for technological innovation once thought to belong in the realm of science fiction.
+From critical breakthroughs in deep learning models in the early 2010s to the rise of generative AI with the launch of OpenAI’s ChatGPT, the tech is shaping the future of society as we know it and paving the way for innovations once thought to belong in the realm of science fiction.

-As this AI revolution takes the enterprise by storm, it had locked Silicon Valley Silicon Valley in Microsoft has invested over $11 billion into OpenAI as it hones in on integrating the technology into Microsoft products and services, while Google is moving vast amounts of resources towards AI departments, issuing “code-red” in a bid to defend its long-standing dominion on the search market.
+Microsoft has invested over $11 billion into OpenAI as it hones in on integrating the technology into Microsoft products and services, while Google is moving vast amounts of resources towards AI departments, issuing “code-red” in a bid to defend its long-standing dominion on the search market and launching Bard, then Gemini to enter the race.

 According to Fortune, big tech will invest over $50 billion into AI development in 2023 alone.
-By 2025, technology is predicted to permeate our daily lives.
+And by 2025, it is predicted that the technology will permeate every aspect of our daily lives.

-In this list, we’ve compiled ten of these pioneers, spotlighting the achievement and innovation that has paved the way for the AI revolution we see before us.
+In this list, we’ve compiled ten of the top AI leaders in history, spotlighting how their achievements and innovations have paved the way for the AI revolution.

 Kate Crawford